We recently purchased a share in a stock cooperative. Do we own

 Developers convert apartments and mobile home rental parks to cooperatives instead of condominiums because the properties don't meet the building standards for condominiums, but notwithstanding, it is still profitable for the developer to convert to a cooperative.

-All things being equal, condominiums are generally worth 20% more than a cooperative and are much easier to sell.
+All things being equal, condominiums are generally worth 20% to 40% more than a cooperative and are much easier to sell.
 In addition, more attractive loans (interest rates and terms) are available for condominiums.